 What experiences do you have that would provide guidance and reassurance to someone’s fears?
 Have you been a long-time homeschooler?
 Are you an auto mechanic who could give tips on what to look for when buying a used car?

 Make a list of everything you know how to do and your areas of expertise.
 Include hobbies and skills that maybe you take for granted.
+Here’s my list for turning a green thumb into extra dollars, something you may never have thought of.

 Get ready to take the plunge